ddcroft73/Fastapi-Auth-API-Gateway/readme.md

 ## FastAPI Auth Gateway

+(If anyone should happen on this, this is an evolving readme and project.
+This stuff changes sometimes daily, so if something looks dumb, It probably is and I'm working on it.)

 A Python FastAPI service to authenticate authorize and manage my user base.
 As of now I am going forward with a small, small micro service architecture.
 I had initially planned to use a prebuilt project that had the boilerplate in place for dealing with the database, login, registration, password recovery, etc. I met with a lot of issues in this endeavor and decided to breakdown [Tiangolos'](https://github.com/tiangolo/full-stack-fastapi-postgresql/tree/master) Starter Project.
 It, and every other boilerplate project I tried had a lot of dependency issues(typical after 3 years) and I scrapped the idea, and decided to do it myself.
 However, I am leaning heavy on his code.
 It's going to save me a lot of time and the knowledge gained in the process is worth a lot to me.
 The way he handles the mundane tasks that all user based web apps must encounter has taught me a lot, and I don't have to alter much at all (There were actually a few errors.
 I'm really surprised they got through.
 They were rather trivial, which leads me to believe that others just fixed them and moved on.).
 Given my experience with this stuff (prior exp programming, very little with web dev.)
 I believe it would be prudent to start with a monolith (They say its easier).
 However I have already built the
 [email service](https://github.com/ddcroft73/email-service-v2/tree/main).
 (This one is all me and my code, and it's still under development.)
 I am rather happy with that part and thus far it's pretty strong and should fullfill my needs.
 It looks like I'm going to continue on the MSA path.